Rush Creek, Novato, CA Neighborhood Guide & Market Insights

 Observations & Actionable Advice

-Author: Kyle Frazier | Source Data: BAREIS MLS | Data Effective Date: Apr 15, 2026 | Analysis Period: All closed single-family home sales in Rush Creek (Oak Shade Ln + Saddle Wood Dr and spurs), Jan 1, 2024 – Apr 15, 2026 (N=10 sales, 89 total homes).
-Note: due to the lack of trades in Rush Creek, I went back in time to 1/1/2024 to capture adequate sales for analysis.
+Author: Kyle Frazier | Source Data: BAREIS MLS | Data Effective Date: July 6, 2026 | Analysis Period: All closed single-family home sales in Rush Creek (Oak Shade Ln + Saddle Wood Dr and spurs), Jan 1, 2024 – June 30, 2026 (N=11 sales, 89 total homes).
+Note: due to the lack of trades in Rush Creek, I extend the window back to 1/1/2024 to capture adequate sales for analysis.
+SP % OP reflects MLS sales only, as off-market sales carry no original list price.

 Why buyers choose Rush Creek